southalc/podman/README.md

 purposefully compatible with 'docker').

 Simply including the module is enough to install the packages.
 There is no service associated with podman, so the module just installs the packages.
-Management of 'pods', 'images', 'volumes', and 'containers' is done using defined types.
+Management of 'pods', 'images', 'volumes', 'containers' and 'quadlets' is done using defined types.
 The module's defined types are all implemented in the main 'podman' class, allowing resources to be declared as hiera hashes.
+See the
-See the [reference](REFERENCE.md) for usage of the defined types.
+[reference](REFERENCE.md) for usage of the defined types.

 ## Usage